ROCK5GmbH/ansible-mailserver/README.md

 ```
 where $HOST is the IP address or URL of the server.

-If you want to deploy to multiple hosts, it might be advisable to work with
+If you want to deploy to multiple hosts, it is recommended to work with
 [inventories](https://docs.ansible.com/ansible/intro_inventory.html), so you can set variables per host while keeping
 common variables.